kaizhangpnl/MAM_box_model/README.md

 ### Features

 - MAM aerosol code is the same as used in E3SMv1 (same module/data structure)
+- Single-box or multi-box model configuration using data structure applied in the atmosphere component of E3SM/CESM
 - Namelist control for meteorological state and initial condition of aerosol/gas concentrations
-- Single-box or multi-box model configuration using data structure applied in the atmosphere component of E3SM/CESM
+- Namelist control for stwiching on/off individual microphysical processes
+- Improved I/O (now netCDF) and post-processing workflow

+### Upcoming features

 - Either idealized aerosol/gas initial condition or data from an E3SM simulation
 - Example data for selected ARM sites
+- Convergence test suits and analysis scripts
-- Various drivers now available for testing individual processes in isolation or in combination
+- Various drivers for testing individual processes in isolation or in combination
-- Improved I/O (now netCDF) and post-processing workflow

 ### Flowchart